luwanjia/tinkerboard-dev/README.md

-# Tinker board develop guild
+# Tinker board develop manual

 ## 1 Description
-This manual is guild to develop for tinker board.
-Desktop is Debian9 Gnome.
+This manual is for the development of tinker board.
+OS is Debian9 Gnome.
 ## 2 Create workspace dircectory
 ```
 $mkdir Workspace